analyzedit/analyzedit/README.md

 ## Hello World 👋
-I am interested in Data Science, Software Design, and UI/UX.
+I am interested in Data Science, Web Design, and UI/UX.

-I am currently working with Python and JS.
+I am currently working with Python, HTML, CSS, and JS.

 I have experience with Tableau and Power Bi.
 <!--